Nitheesh0217/prompt-eng/MY-REPORT.md

 ![GenI-Banner](https://github.com/genilab-fau/genial-fau.github.io/blob/8f1a2d3523f879e1082918c7bba19553cb6e7212/images/geni-lab-banner.png?raw=true)

-# Developing an Automated GitHub Markdown Report Using Notebooks
+# Developing an Automated GitHub Markdown Report For Any Project Using Notebooks

 A study on optimizing automated report generation using different prompt engineering techniques and AI models, integrating it as a core functionality within the Career Study Mentor Bot for project planning and structured reporting.